-The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Gatsibo district, only 2.5% of households use electricity as their main source of lighting; this is below the rural average for households using electricity for lighting.
+The map presented in Figure 4.7 presents the distribution of households using electricity as their main source of lighting by district.
+In Kayonza district, 7.5% of households fall into this category.
+This is above the rural average, ranking the district among the ten which have between 6% and 21% of households using electricity for lighting.

-On average urban areas have 46.1% of households using electricity as the main source of lighting, while the figure is only 4.8% in rural areas and 10.8% at national level.
+On average the urban area figure for this indicator is 46.1%; it is only 4.8% in rural areas and 10.8% at national level.